NPO ESCOT:value-creating non-profit organization

 v.
 Chain for cleaning inside the upwelling pipe thinned, changed to bar + rope system

-Figure 2-14: Images of damaged parts = Upper left: valve body cracked, upper right: bolt rusted and deformed, lower left: hinge wear 0.1mm/year, lower center: washer cracked, lower right: chain thinning
+Figure 2-14: Damaged parts images = Upper left: valve body cracked, upper right: bolt rust, deformation, lower left: hinge wear 0.1mm/year, lower center: washer cracked, lower right: chain thinning

-we attempted to verify the upwelling efficiency by comparing the vertical water temperature difference with and without the upwelling pump.
+We attempted to verify upwelling efficiency by comparing the vertical water temperature difference with and without an upwelling pump.

 ① Verification test

-Test water surface: Iwawada Fishing Port, Onjuku-cho, Chiba Prefecture
+Test water surface: Iwawada Fishing Port, Onjuku-machi, Chiba Prefecture

-Device type: Upwelling pipe VU125, total length 2m
+Equipment type: VU125 upwelling pipe, total length 2m

 Verification method: PVC pipes with and without upwelling function (both 2m long) were laid 3m apart and the water temperature changes at depths of 0.2m and 2.0m were compared (measurement interval 15 minutes)